 To stop either of these from happening, there should be adequate procedures in place for checking that those running the scheme are doing everything correctly.
 You can also be held responsible for a breach of trust by another trustee if you fail to stop them committing a breach.

-If TPR or a court fine you as a result of a breach, you cannot pay the fine out of the scheme's assets unless the court agrees to this.
-However, the trust deed and rules should contain an indemnity clause which will excuse you from liability except in cases of wilful negligence or wilful misconduct meaning the employer can pay the fine, if you are sued.
+If TPR or a court fine you as a result of a breach, you can't pay the fine out of the scheme's assets unless the court agrees to this.
+However, the trust deed and rules should contain an indemnity clause which will excuse you from liability except in cases of wilful negligence or wilful misconduct meaning the employer can pay the fine, if you're sued.
 They may also be able to reimburse you or provide indemnity insurance.

 The rules may contain an exoneration clause exonerating you from responsibility for financial loss except in cases of wilful negligence or wilful misconduct.
 Both of these clauses however, won't cover criminal penalties.